-The Director of Administration and Finance (DAF) is responsible for supporting the academic mission of the College by ensuring its financial well-being, including general budgeting, funds management, accounting, financial reporting, investments, auxiliary enterprises, and administering the College's Business Affairs.
-The DAF is appointed by the BOD and reports directly to the CEO.
+Finance Manager.
+Supports the mission of the College by ensuring its financial well-being, including budgeting, funds management, accounting, financial reporting, investments, auxiliary enterprises, and administering the College's business affairs.
+The Finance Manager reports directly to the Vice Chancellor and performs the following duties: